fliptanedo/FlipWebsite2025/README.md

 </div>
 ```

-This does not give the two column split that I'm looking for.
-Let us draw inspiration from the Bootstrap version of HugoBlox.
-Here, the two column markdown layout matched the break poitns of the about widget.
-That is: at some common break point, all home page elements became one column.
-To be efficient, we can just follow the structure of the `resume-biography` block.

-(How I played with this: make a test copy of `resume-biography-flip` and star hacking away to see if we can break it down into two columns.)
+How I played with this: make a test copy of `resume-biography-flip` and star hacking away to see if we can break it down into two columns.

 Here's the problem: